As you learn more about WordPress, you may occasionally come across references to the term blogroll.

 (Editing links)

-Make changes to your link information …
+Make changes to the link …

-- Click on Update Link to save and update your link details,
+- Click on Update Link to save your link details,

-(Edit Link: Update Link button)
+(Update Link button)

 (Links – All Links)

-You can delete links individually, delete multiple links by selecting their check boxes, or perform a bulk delete.
+You can delete links individually, delete multiple links, or perform a bulk delete.

 (Deleting links)

-(Delete multiple links)
+(Deleting multiple links)

-Links Widget
+Using The Links Widget

-The Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ page.
+Installing the Links Manager plugin adds a ‘Links’ widget to your ‘Widgets’ section.

-(Appearance – Widgets)
+(Appearance Menu – Widgets)

-You will see a ‘Links’ widget in the Available Widgets section …
+You will see that a ‘Links’ widget has been added to the Available Widgets section …

 (Links widget)

-(Add a links widget to a widgetized menu using drag and drop)
+(Add a links widget to your sidebar)

-(Link widget - configurable settings)
+(Link widget - options)

 (You can add multiple link widgets to your sidebar)